-When you’re ready to use it, move the tofu to the refrigerator to thaw.
+When you’re ready to use it, move it to the refrigerator to thaw.
 Once it has thawed, you can use your hands to literally squeeze the water right out.
 You’ll be surprised at how much water comes out!

-Freezing tofu changes the texture completely.
+Freezing it changes the texture completely.
 It becomes dry, and kind of rough inside.

-The places where the water has frozen in the tofu leaves holes inside of it.
+The places where the water has frozen inside of it leaves holes.
 This denser tofu has a meaty texture that works particularly well crumbled in chili or used in a vegan chicken-style sandwich.

 Although, I do find that the freezing of tofu makes it a little more crumbly and more prone to breaking when slicing it.